MZzzNn/FlutterRoadmap/README.md

-- [x] After finishing this level you can be able to create beautiful static user interfaces.
+- :white_check_mark: After finishing this level you can be able to create beautiful static user interfaces.